rthurston1/Team01-Web-Application-Cherish/team/reports/robert-thurston.md

 ### Drafted Journal Page
   -**Details:** Created a branch for Jesse and I to work on (We are responsible to the Day Page)

+## October 29, 2024
+### Complete Journal Feature
+  -**Details:** Finished the functionailty of adding a journal entry to a day.
+This may be updated later.